-We believe that the consumer products industry has contributed to the current environmental crises, specifically around the proliferation of single-use plastic.
+We believe that the consumer products industry has contributed to the current environmental crises, specifically the proliferation of single-use plastic.
 We need to create business models and products that meet the environmental needs of our time and the growing demand of consumers who are aware of the importance of making environmentally conscious decisions.

-Sustainability and conscientious business practices are fundamental to our business and are our key differentiators, from our brands, to the products we carry.
-Our sustainability objectives around plastic and carbon reduction, as well as forest preservation, are rooted in the areas most significant to the environmental impact of our business and our industry.
+Sustainability is our core differentiator.
+We are addressing single-use plastic, carbon emissions, and forest degradation as the most material issues to our business and our industry.
 We believe these objectives also intersect areas of growing consumer interest and demand, and we have set ambitious goals to lead across these three objectives.

 We believe that the depth and authenticity of our mission is a sustainable competitive advantage in a world where consumers urgently demand more conscientious products.
-We also believe that our success is driven by our exceptional team, and we believe that our mission is a competitive advantage in attracting and retaining top talent in a competitive market.
+We also believe that our mission is a competitive advantage in attracting and retaining top talent in a competitive market.